-The Datum Hawk project, developed in a partnership over the last 2 years between Strathclyde Universities renowned Marine Engineering Department and Datum Electronics, represents a change in the way that vessels will operate planned maintenance across Engine Rooms.
+The Datum Hawk project, developed by Datum Electronics in partnership with Strathclyde University’s renowned Marine Engineering department, represents a change in the way that marine vessels will operate planned maintenance across engine rooms across engine rooms, helping improve vessel efficiency and optimisation.

-Datum Hawk will empower engineers to move away from traditional fixed-interval maintenance schedules and adopt condition-based maintenance strategies using torsional vibrational analysis (TVA) to understand the true conditions of their engines.
+Datum Hawk empowers engineers to adopt condition-based maintenance strategies in place of traditional fixed interval maintenance schedules using TVA (Torsional Vibration Analysis) to understand the true performance conditions of marine engines.

-The system will also allow the early identification of anomalies, TVA detects subtle changes in engine vibration that indicate wear, misalignment or impending failures.
-By identifying these issues in their early stages, maintenance teams can plan timely interventions, preventing costly breakdowns and minimising downtime.
+TVA detects subtle changes in marine engine vibration that can indicate wear, misalignment or impending failures.
+By continually monitoring engine performance, maintenance teams can plan timely intervention, preventing costly breakdowns and minimising downtime.

-Seamless integration with flow meters extends Datum Hawk’s capabilities to include Specific Fuel Oil Consumption (SFOC) as well as integration with our EEXI monitoring system.
+Seamless integration with flow meters extends Datum Hawk’s capabilities to include Specific Fuel Oil Consumption (SFOC) as well as integration with our EEXI / ShaPoLi monitoring system.

 Datum Hawk is an advanced engine monitoring system utilising Datum Electronics industry leading contact free Shaft Power Measurement system to provide insight into the very workings of the engine.
 The SPM system is compact and easily retrofitted to any vessel, and the new technology within Datum Hawk will allow vessels to move to a more intelligent forms of engine monitoring and maintenance.